Policy on Auditing an Undergraduate and Graduate Course

 There are four categories of Course fees for Auditors:

-- Registered Undergraduate Students will pay an auditing fee as per the auditing fee schedule, as well as university ancillary fees.
+1. Registered Undergraduate Students will pay an auditing fee as per the tuition and fee schedule, as well as university ancillary fees.
 Students will have access to University Services in accordance with the ancillary services paid as an undergraduate student.

-- Registered Graduate Students will pay an auditing fee as per the auditing fee schedule as well as ancillary fees, and will have access to University Services in accordance with the ancillary fees paid as a graduate student.
+2. Registered Graduate Students will pay an auditing fee as per the tuition and fee schedule as well as ancillary fees, and will have access to University Services in accordance with the ancillary fees paid as a graduate student.

-- Non-registered Students will pay an auditing fee as per the auditing fee schedule, and have access to the University Library.
+3. Non-registered Students will pay an auditing fee as per the tuition and fee schedule, and have access to the University Library.

-- Senior Citizens will pay fifty percent of the auditing fee and will have access to the University Library.
+4. Senior Citizens will pay fifty percent of the auditing fee as per the tuition and fee schedule and will have access to the University Library.

 Payment deadlines

-The Academic Schedule will outline the date that payment will be required each Semester.
+The Academic Schedule will outline the fee deadline for each Semester and Session.

 Monitoring and review